acidburn0zzz/orgs-docs/getting-started.md

 - Automatically assigned the **role** of **Owner**.
   [Learn more about Roles and Privileges].
 - Automatically added to a **team** called **Developers**.
-  [Learn more about the Developers Team].
+  [Learn more about the Developers team].

 To add users to your Organization, enter their npm username into the text input and click the red button that says "Invite".
-If you chose an Organization with Private Package access, every user will add an additional $7/month to your bill.
+If you chose an Organization with private package access, every user will add an additional $7/month to your bill.

 **When you add a member to your Organization they are immediately added.
 They